AristurtleDev/building-2d-games-with-monogame/documentation/02-getting-started.md

 You can exit the game at any time by pressing the `Esc` key on your keyboard.

+> [!NOTE]
-> NOTE Above, I mentioned that a loop is entered.
+> Above, I mentioned that a loop is entered.
 This is commonly referred to as the _game loop_, which we'll discuss in more detail in the next chapter.
 The reason the application enters this loop is because game applications work differently than a traditional desktop application like your web browser.
 >
 > Desktop application are event based, meaning once loaded, the do not do much at all while waiting for input from the user, and then it response to that input event and redraws the window if needed based on the interaction.
 >